 2002-2003 UAF Catalog

 The Registrar's Office provides services to students including registration, academic records support, academic policy interpretation, veterans' certification, degree audits, graduation certification, testing services and transcript processing.
 Using a sophisticated computerized student information system, registration is enhanced by the use of telephone and online registration.
 Timely processing of grades and academic record accuracy and maintenance are greatly enhanced by the student information system.
-Students may access some grades and unofficial transcripts on the web uaonline.alaska.edu.
-The Registrar's Office is located on the first floor of Signers' Hall, (907) 474-6300, 474-6708 (TTY), 474-7097 (fax), e-mail email@example.com and web www.uaf.edu/reg/.
+Students may access some grades and unofficial transcripts on the web alaska.edu/uaonline.
+The Registrar's Office is located on the first floor of Signers' Hall, (907) 474-6300, 474-6708 (TTY), 474-7097 (fax), e-mail firstname.lastname@example.org and web www.uaf.edu/reg/.